 Pratappur temple was damaged by fire and also by lightning.
 In 2015 April the temples were partially damaged by a 7.6 magnitude earthquake.

 It caught a mysterious fire and collapsed due to heavy rainfall but luckily the technical team made blueprints of Pratappur before it collapsed.
 It took seven months for around 50 craftsmen and labourers to restore the Pratappur temple working continuously.
 The total cost of restoring the temple was Nepali rupees Rs.
 4.19 million.

 Pratappur temple suffered from lightning

 On 14 February, at around 5 a.m. it suffered damage from a lightning strike during a sudden thunderstorm.
-There were cracks to the temple’s east side and the stairway to the south side entrance to the temple was heavily damaged.
+There were cracks in the temple’s east side and the stairway to the south side entrance to the temple was heavily damaged.

 Pratappur temple was affected by the earthquake of 2015 in Nepal

-There was cracks in Pratappur temple in the earthquake of 2015.
+There were cracks in Pratappur temple in the earthquake of 2015.
 It was demolished to avoid the risk to the devotees, tourists visiting the site and later it was restored for the third time.